snarfy/DeveloperCodingTest/README.md

 ### Invalidate article cache after a TTL
 Currently we don't invalidate HackerNews article caching (since it remains relatively consistent over a short period of time - just comment count might vary slightly).
 Ideally, we should invalidate this cache after a certain TTL.
 I have illustrated how to do so while fetching the TopStoryIdList and hoped it suffice given my time constraints.
 It could be applied to articles in a similar fashion.

+### Persist article cache to some form of storage (Disk/Database)
+By storing article cache to storage, we can remove state from the decorator making it scalable to a web-farm.
+Also, there are only 200 top articles max on HackerNews, but if there were much more, it's better to store to disk/db than keeping it in-memory.

 ### Upgrade to .Net 8
 We should upgrade the entire solution to .Net 8 which was released yesterday (at the time of writing this) November 14, 2023.